Duke vs. Baylor Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 Duke Performance Insights

-- The Blue Devils are outscoring opponents by 15.5 points per game with a +155 scoring differential overall.
-They put up 81.6 points per game (55th in college basketball) and allow 66.1 per contest (69th in college basketball).
+- The Blue Devils average 81.6 points per game (54th in college basketball) while giving up 66.1 per outing (73rd in college basketball).
+They have a +155 scoring differential overall and outscore opponents by 15.5 points per game.

-- Duke prevails in the rebound battle by an average of 4.7 boards.
-It is recording 36.2 rebounds per game (203rd in college basketball) compared to its opponents' 31.5 per contest.
+- Duke records 36.2 rebounds per game (208th in college basketball) while allowing 31.5 per outing to its opponents.
+It outrebounds opponents by 4.7 boards per game.

-- Duke connects on 7.9 three-pointers per game (147th in college basketball), while its opponents have made 7.0 on average.
+- Duke knocks down 7.9 three-pointers per game (148th in college basketball), while its opponents have made 7 on average.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.